day-trips

 Jaén province produces more olive oil than any other region on Earth.
 Visiting a working mill to see production and taste fresh-pressed oil is one of the area's essential experiences.

 A typical tour includes the mill, the production process, a tasting of different varieties, and the chance to buy directly at producer prices.
-Oleícola San Francisco in Begíjar is a family-run mill with excellent tours.
-Castillo de Canena is a premium producer with beautiful grounds.

-Visit during harvest season (November to January) to see mills in full production.
-Fresh-pressed oil tastes completely different from supermarket bottles, peppery, grassy, and intensely flavourful.
-Try to taste oil pressed within the week if you can.
+Try to visit during harvest season (November to January) to see the mills in full production.
+Fresh-pressed oil tastes completely different from supermarket bottles.

 Granada